MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 58: 03.12.19
+* I fixed all the problems and managed to continue the course (77%).
+* Got a little time off at work today, so I did some coding in the Scrimba course.

 ## Day 57: 02.12.19
 * I just had to take a break from the Udemy course and all the test cases.
 As mentioned yersterday I can't push to Git, and there is a bug in my test case.
 So today I spent about three hours doing the React Course on Scrimba.
 Nice repetition.
 I actually do remember quite a bit!